 - The Kidney Project team will finish fine-tuning both the hemofilter and the bioreactor and combine these two components into scaled-up prototypes and test increasingly complex prototypes of the device in stages.

 - The work will involve a combination of engineering improvements to silicon membranes, bench-top experiments with the combined hemofilter and cell bioreactor, and packaging of the device for preclinical testing.

 Potential partnerships with industry with be identified and solidified.

 After preclinical experiments show successful device performance, The Kidney Project team will implant the bioartificial kidney into patients to evaluate safety and function.

 The U.S. Food and Drug Administration (FDA) selected The Kidney Project to a new regulatory approval program called Expedited Access Pathway (EAP).
 It is intended to bring breakthrough medical device technologies to patients faster and more efficiently.

 Goals: Phase 3 plans of The Kidney Project team

-We anticipate beginning the First-In-Human testing of the hemofilter device by early 2018, pending no unexpected scientific delays and funding goals are met in a timely manner.
+We anticipate beginning the First-In-Human testing of the hemofilter device by 2019, pending no unexpected scientific delays and funding goals are met in a timely manner.